wijerasa/basespace/basemount.rst

 3. Basic analysis on fastq files
 **********************************************

-You can get basic information about your "fastq" files, such as:
+You can get basic information about your Fastq files without having to download them.

-- View sequences inside "fastq" files
+Such as:

-- Number of reads for each "fastq" file
+- View sequences inside Fastq files
-- Basic statics and read length distribution
+- Number of reads for each Fastq file

-without having to download them.
+- Basic statistics and read length distribution